vnvz/Boston-house-prices-analysis/README.md

 # Boston-house-prices-analysis
-Small exercise on parametric and non-parametric regressions;
+Small exercise on an analysis of different types of regression